naomiiiiiiiii/iota_embedding/README.md

 Files are, in order of importance:

 Quite important:
+- proofs_working: top level proof that my embedding of Iota terms in Istari is type preserving
 - proofs: proof of well-typedness and other crucial properties of the embedding
 - trans: translation of source terms to target terms
 - rules_src: model of Iota’s type-checker